YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 ```
 The type constructor `MyList.t` is called an abstract list type for it not only abstracts over the list memeber type
  by means of the type parameter `'a`,  but also abstracts over the list tail type or in other words over the list type
  itself  by means of the type parameter `'b`.
+We can use the abstract list type to define more interesting types of
+ lists, as we shall see next.

 ## Ground Types

-The usual definition of the recursive list type can then be decomposed into the three finer steps:
+The usual definition of the recursive list type can be decomposed into the three finer steps:
 1. Abstracting over the self type.
 1. Instantiating the abstract type by self type.
 1. Equating the instance with the self type to close the loop.